DerekSelander/LLDB/README.md

     profiling objc_msgSend.
 The creation of this command is discussed in the book.

   WARNING: YOU MUST DISABLE ROOTLESS TO USE DTRACE

+## LLDB Commands

+### ls
+List a directory from the process's perspective.
+Useful when working on an actual device.

+      # List the root dir's contents on an actual iOS device
+      (lldb) ls /

+      # List contents for /System/Library on an actual iOS device
+      (lldb) ls /System/Library

+### reload_lldbinit
+Reloads all the contents in your ~/.lldbinit file.
+Useful for seeing if your python script(s) broke or want to do incremental updates to a python script

+    # Reload/Refresh your LLDB scripts
+    (lldb) reload_lldbinit

+### tv
+Toggle view.
+Hides/Shows a view depending on it's current state.
+You don't need to resume LLDB to see changes.
+ObjC only

+    # Toggle a view on or off
+    (lldb) tv [UIView new]

+### pprotocol
+Dumps all the required and optional methods for specific protocol (Objective-C only)

+    # Dump the protocol for UITableViewDataSource
+    (lldb) pprotocol UITableViewDataSource

+### pexecutable
+Prints the location (on disk) of the filepath to the executable

+    (lldb) pexecutable

+### pframework
+Prints the location (on disk) of a framework

+    (lldb) pframework UIKit

+### sys
+Drops into the shell to execute commands.
+Note you can execute LLDB commands via the $() syntax

+    # ls the directory LLDB is running in
+    (lldb) sys ls

+    # Use otool -l on the UIKit framework
+    (lldb) sys otool -l $(pframework UIKit)

+    # Open the main executable in another program
+    (lldb) sys open -a "Hopper" $(pexecutable)

+### methods
+Dumps all methods inplemented by the NSObject subclass (iOS, NSObject subclass only)

+    # Get all the methods of UIView
+    (lldb) methods UIView

+### ivars
+Dumps all ivars for an instance of a particular class which inherits from NSObject (iOS, NSObject subclass only)

+    # Get all the ivars on a newly created instance of UIView
+    (lldb) ivars [UIView new]

+### overlaydbg
+Displays the UIDebuggingInformationOverlay on iOS in 11.
+Check out http://ryanipete.com/blog/ios/swift/objective-c/uidebugginginformationoverlay/ for instructions

+    # Display UIDebuggingInformationOverlay
+    (lldb) overlaydbg

 You read all the way to here!? <a href="https://vimeo.com/231806976">Here's a video highlighting some of these scripts</a>